-A handful of inviting cottages and simple tents are available on Ko Adang, courtesy of the national park.
+A handful of simple yet inviting cottages and tents are available at Laem Son on Ko Adang, courtesy of the national park.

 Campers can pitch their own tent or a park-issued tent with sleeping mats and pillows anywhere along a lovely stretch of beachfront, or a bit further back beneath the graceful trees.
 Set around 100 metres back from the beach, the shared cold-water bathrooms come with plentiful Western toilets, sinks, mirrors and shower stalls.